Citroën sold 1119 cars in the USA in 1966 and 898 cars in 1967*. Almost all of these would have been DS's.

 Seima tail lights as found on a USA 1966/1967 wagon

 USA convertibles in 1966/1967 had the typical USA lighting but lost the boomerang turn signals mounted on the rear deck.
 Instead turn signals were incorporated into the tail lamps using dual filament bulbs and receptacles.
 USA convertibles also had the USA turn signal switch, speedometer, etc.

 USA convertible without boomerang turn signals

 Boomerang turn signal on rear deck of a Euro convertible

 The parts books suggest that Canadian DS’s in 1966/1967 had full Euro lighting.
 However, this is clearly in error.
-There are plenty of memories and photos showing 1966/1967 Canadian DS’s with the USA-style lighting.
+There are plenty of memories and photos showing 1966/1967 Canadian DS’s with some of the USA-style lighting.
 Two such examples are these period photos, one is the Montreal showroom at 4006 Rue Sainte-Catherine Ouestand the second is a popular Canadian publicity photo, taken at the Mount Royal Observatory in Montreal.
 One can clearly see the USA-style Lucas tail lamps and turn signals (both front and rear).
 It seems that while some of the exterior lighting was USA-style, the headlights themselves were quartz iodine.